-Since 2011, all homes (irrespective of the surface area) and all offices of more than 500 m2 in the Brussels-Capital Region have to have an EPB certificate before they can be put up for rent or sale.
+Since 2011, all homes (of over 18m2) and all offices (of more than 500 m2) in the Brussels-Capital Region have to have an EPB certificate before they can be put up for rent or sale.

-The expert trained and approved by Bruxelles Environnement/Leefmilieu Brussel (website in French - architect, civil engineer, industrial engineer or bio-engineer) uses a calculation method that takes account of all the energy that enters and leaves the building:
+The expert trained and approved by Bruxelles Environnement uses a calculation method that takes account of all the energy that enters and leaves the building:

 Subscribe to our newsletter and stay informed about energyfacts.